KDL-UMB/kdl-umb.github.io/_pages/about.md

   image: prof_pic.jpg
   address:

-news: false  # includes a list of news items
+news: true  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 We are an Applied Machine Learning lab in the Department of Computer Science at UMASS Boston.